From Hodge theory for tame functions to Ehrhart theory for polytopes: Introduction

 \section{Introduction}

-The aim of these notes is to precise the interplay between the Hodge theory for regular functions, as developed by Sabbah in \cite{Sab0}, \cite{Sab} (the local model is explained in \cite{ScSt}), and the Ehrhart theory for polytopes.
-The link between Hodge theory and Ehrhart theory is certainly not new (see for instance \cite{DK}), but it may be interesting to consider it in an algebraic context, where some computations are convenient.
+The aim of these notes is to study the interplay between the Hodge theory for regular functions developed by Sabbah in \cite{Sab0}, \cite{Sab} (the local model is explained in \cite{ScSt}) and the Ehrhart theory for polytopes.
+The link between Hodge theory and Ehrhart theory is certainly not new and has been considered in other contexts (see for instance \cite{DK}), but it is fruitful to emphasize it using the mixed Hodge structure basically inspired by the mixed Hodge structure on the cohomology of the Milnor fiber of an hypersurface singularity introduced by Steenbrink in \cite{Steen}, and more precisely by its description {\em via} Varchenko's asymptotic Hodge structure \cite {Va}.

-On the one hand, given a (tame) regular function $f$ on a smooth affine complex variety of dimension $n$, one constructs a canonical mixed Hodge structure $MHS_f =(H, F^{\bullet}, W_{\bullet})$ where $F^{\bullet}$ (the Hodge filtration) and $W_{\bullet}$ (the weight filtration) are filtrations on the finite dimensional vector space $H$ satisfying some compatibility conditions.
-This mixed Hodge structure provides the Hodge numbers and, for our purpose, one of the main features of these numbers is their symmetries.
-We first define the $\theta$-vector and the Hodge-Ehrhart polynomial of the function $f$.
-The $\theta$-vector $\theta (z)$ ({\em resp.} $\theta^{\alpha}(z)$ for $\alpha\in [0,1[$) is the Poincar\'e polynomial of the Hodge filtration defined on $H$ ({\em resp.} on some generalized eigenspace $H_{\alpha}$ of $H$ related with the monodromy of $f$ at infinity).
-The Hodge-Ehrhart polynomial $L_{\psi}$ is then defined by the formula
+On the one hand, given a tame regular function $f$ on a smooth affine complex variety of dimension $n$, it is constructed in \cite{Sab0}, \cite{Sab}, using Fourier transform techniques, a (limit) mixed Hodge structure $MHS_f =(H, F^{\bullet}, W_{\bullet})$ where the (decreasing) Hodge filtration $F^{\bullet}$ and the (increasing) weight filtration $W_{\bullet}$ are filtrations on a finite dimensional complex vector space $H$ satisfying some compatibility conditions: this is {\em Sabbah's mixed Hodge structure}.
+The Hodge filtration has a very concrete description, based on a global version of the Brieskorn lattice, and the weight filtration is a monodromy weight filtration (see Section \ref{sec:HodgeRegular} for details).
+When $f$ is the mirror partner of a weighted projective space in the sense of \cite{DoMa}, explicit computations of these filtrations are carried out in \cite{DoSa2}.